lusee-night/lusee-night.github.io/_content/about.md

 You may be familiar with this syntax if you ever had to edit README.md files on GitHub or similar documents elsewhere.
-The site is built using the *static site generator* technology, whereby a group of Markdown files are compiled into HTML.
+The site is built using the *static site generator* technology, whereby a group of Markdown files are compiled into HTML and form a cohesive site.
 This results in enhanced site security and performance.
 Static site generation is implemented natively in the *GitHub Pages* framework i.e. sites are automatically generated and hosted if the respective repository is properly configured.